 How to Lighten Up Your Holiday Weekend Cookout

-Summer is officially here!
-And the hallmark scent of summer is a combination of sunscreen and sizzling barbecues.
+The hallmark scents of summer are always a combination of sunscreen and sizzling barbecues.
 There are so many delicious foods that are indicative of the season, but, unfortunately, many traditional cookout items are loaded with saturated fat, sugar, sodium, and calories—way more than you might even realize.
 A celebratory holiday weekend cookout doesn’t have to be unhealthy, though, and making it healthy doesn’t have to come at the expense of displeasing your tastebuds.

 The Most Fattening Foods of Summer

-A traditional holiday cookout, let’s say America’s favorite, the Fourth of July, is typically meat and mayonnaise heavy.
+A traditional holiday cookout is typically meat and mayonnaise-heavy.
 Family favorites like cheeseburgers, hot dogs, spareribs, fried chicken, buttered corn on the cob, pasta salad, potato salad, coleslaw, chips, dips, and apple pie, while delectable, are full of fat and high in calories.
-According to Forbes, the average American will eat between 3,500 and 4,400 calories on the Fourth of July.
-1
+According to Forbes, the average American will eat between 3,500 and 4,400 calories on a summer holiday like the Fourth of July.1

 Hot dog: 280 calories, 15 grams of fat, 1,250 mg of sodium